 Muslim communities mobilize resources extensive charity to meet the needs of the poor, supplemented by waqf growth.
 While the outlook associated with the charity will only have application within the jurisdiction of the majority of Muslims, the traditional jurisprudence and the history of the zakat system has implications for the wider legal theory, especially with regard to aspects of taxation and public good aspects.
 In particular, alms giving arguments for combining the wealth tax with a simple income tax, which is progressive by exempting number of economic needs to be primary.
-It also supports theoretical arguments about property tax, as described by Murphy and Nagel (in SA Siddiqie, 1996, 50-51) that the property rights of post-paid taxes before income taxes.
+It also supports theoretical arguments about property tax, as described by Murphy & Nagel (Siddigie, 1996: 50-51) that the property rights of post-paid taxes before income taxes.

 Collection and distribution of zakat potential as an instrument for poverty reduction (Poverty Alleviation) over the years pretty much studied in the literature of Islamic economics.
 In fact, charity is one of the earliest instruments were explored by Muslim scholars and observers of public finance.
-Ziauddin Ahmad, et.al.
+Ahmad, et.al.
 (1983, 8-17) wrote a study on the analysis of zakat as an instrument of fiscal policy.
-Munawar Iqbal (2002, 43) wrote an article before it is discussed in the Second International Conference on Islamic Economics in Islamabad in March 1983 which includes a detailed description and mapping the scope and Zakat in the economy associated with the ethical principles of Islam.
+Iqbal (2002: 43) wrote an article before it is discussed in the Second International Conference on Islamic Economics in Islamabad in March 1983 which includes a detailed description and mapping the scope and Zakat in the economy associated with the ethical principles of Islam.

-Ziauddin Ahmad (1991, 59) presents a description of the pattern of zakat as an instrument of social security which is part of the broader Islamic system and integrated poverty reduction and income distribution.
-Sadeq (1994, 29) wrote alms giving an overview of the economic, legal, and administrative instruments charity.
-Shirazi (1996, 22-23) conduct intensive economic analysis of the contribution of zakat system for poverty alleviation in Pakistan.
+Ahmad (1991) presents a description of the pattern of zakat as an instrument of social security which is part of the broader Islamic system and integrated poverty reduction and income distribution.
+Sadeq (1994) wrote alms giving an overview of the economic, legal, and administrative instruments charity.
+Shirazi (1996) conduct intensive economic analysis of the contribution of zakat system for poverty alleviation in Pakistan.
 He also conducted a critical assessment of zakat collection and disbursement mechanism in Pakistan.
-Some works Umar Chapra (1993 & 2000, 207) also provide an important contribution in the development of Islamic economics which contains entries on the subject of charity.
-Nejatullah M. Siddiqi (1996, 24-25) also provide an important attribute for the role of charity in the context of the country's obligations to provide the fulfillment of basic needs in Islamic economics.
+Some works Chapra (1993; 2000) also provide an important contribution in the development of Islamic economics which contains entries on the subject of charity.
+Siddiqi (1996) also provide an important attribute for the role of charity in the context of the country's obligations to provide the fulfillment of basic needs in Islamic economics.